June 11 – July 19, 2026

 A Global Tournament in America's Anniversary Year

-The 2026 World Cup is scheduled for June 11 through July 19, 2026, placing it directly alongside America's Semiquincentennial celebration on July 4, 2026.
-The tournament will be hosted across the United States, Canada, and Mexico, bringing teams, fans, media, and visitors from around the globe to North America.
+The 2026 World Cup ran from June 11 through July 19, 2026, placing it directly alongside America's Semiquincentennial celebration on July 4, 2026.
+The tournament was hosted across the United States, Canada, and Mexico, bringing teams, fans, media, and visitors from around the globe to North America.

-While fireworks, parades, civic ceremonies, museum exhibits, and local commemorations mark the nation's 250th birthday, World Cup matches will be taking place in cities across the country.
-Visitors will come for soccer, but many will also encounter the American story in the places around the matches — Philadelphia and the founding era, Boston and the Revolution, Atlanta and the Civil Rights Movement, Texas and the modern Sun Belt, California and the Pacific world, Seattle and the Northwest, and New Jersey as a gateway to one of the world's great metropolitan regions.
+While fireworks, parades, civic ceremonies, museum exhibits, and local commemorations marked the nation's 250th birthday, World Cup matches took place in cities across the country.
+Visitors came for soccer, but many also encountered the American story in the places around the matches — Philadelphia and the founding era, Boston and the Revolution, Atlanta and the Civil Rights Movement, Texas and the modern Sun Belt, California and the Pacific world, Seattle and the Northwest, and New Jersey as a gateway to one of the world's great metropolitan regions.

 For America, the tournament is more than a soccer spectacle.
 It is a chance to show the world the variety of American life: founding cities, immigrant communities, regional traditions, modern stadiums, historic landmarks, and a republic still defined by local pride and national ideals.